Geraint Davies (Labour politician): MP for Croydon Central

+In May 2004 Davies’ proposed his "Regulation of Hormone Disrupting Chemicals Bill" which sought to impose precautionary bans on chemicals where there was evidence of then being dangerous to human health or to the environment and where a safer alternative existed.
+The Bill was supported by the World Wide Fund for Nature UK and was enacted by the EU in its REACH directive September 2006.

+In June 2004 Davies published his Healthy Children Manifesto to ban junk food advertising to children and regulate food labeling.
+In January 2005 Davies published the "School Meals and Nutrition Bill" which sought to include nutrition in OFSTED inspections of schools and to ban unhealthy vending in schools.
+The Bill also sought to restrict the whereabouts of pupils during school hours to safeguard their access to healthy food.

+On 7 July 2003 Davies launched the parliamentary campaign to repatriate British detainees in Guantanamo Bay to face a fair trial in Britain with his Early Day Motion 1539 signed by 264 MPs.
+He then raised the case of his constituent detainee Feroz Abbasi on 9 July at Prime Minister's Questions asking Tony Blair "to have all the evidence against Feroz Abbasi supplied to the Government, so that we may press charges and apply for an extradition order under our terrorism legislation?
+Feroz Abbasi could then face a fair trial and be punished if guilty, and the rule of law and human rights would prevail."
+He continued the high-profile campaign for the release of British detainees in Guantanamo Bay, with Feroz Abbasi and Moazzam Begg finally released on 25 January 2005.

 For the year 2004–05, Davies' MP costs, including staff and offices in Parliament and his constituency, were the highest in the country.
 Davies said "this shows I was one of the most hard-working MPs in Britain."
 According to the Daily Telegraph this included over £4,000 on a central London flat 12 miles from his constituency home and taxi expenses he should not have been entitled to claim because of his second home.
 He also spent £38,750 on postage which he claimed were the result of his constituency Croydon Central being virtually the biggest and, due to the Lunar House Home Office Immigration Department, arguably the busiest in the UK.
 "Somebody has got to do the most work.
 I am proud it was me", he said.
 Davies repaid £156 used to post his annual report calendars by prepaid envelopes instead of stamps.
 Davies spent £2,285 on his kitchen and £1,500 on his living room at taxpayers' expense.